History of the Moravian Church

-Early history: the Czech background
+History

+15th century

-The movement that would develop into the Moravian Church was started by a Catholic priest named Jan Hus (in English John Hus) in the early fifteenth century.
+The movement that would develop into the Moravian Church was started by a Catholic priest named Jan Hus (in English John Hus) in the early 15th century.
 The Church was established as a reaction to practices of the Roman Catholic Church.
 Hus wanted to return the Church in Bohemia and Moravia to the practices of early Christianity: performing the liturgy in the language of the people, allowing lay people to receive both the bread and the cup during communion, and eliminating Papal indulgences and the idea of purgatory.
 The movement gained royal support and a certain independence for a while, even spreading across the border into Poland, but was eventually forced to be subject to the governance of Rome.
 A contingency of Hus's followers struck a deal with Rome that allowed them to realise most of their doctrinal goals, while recognising the authority of the Roman Catholic Church; these were called the Utraquists.
 The remaining Hussites continued to operate outside Roman Catholicism and, within fifty years of Hus's death, had become independently organized as the 'Bohemian Brethren' or Unity of the Brethren.
 This group maintained Hussite theology (which would later lean towards Lutheran teachings), while maintaining the historic episcopate, even during their persecution.
 The Bohemian Brethren's Church was founded in Kunvald, Bohemia, in 1457.

+16th century

-The Moravians were the earliest Protestant Church, rebelling against the authority of Rome some fifty years before Martin Luther.
+The Moravians were one of the earliest Protestant Churches, rebelling against the authority of Rome some fifty years before Martin Luther.
 One unusual and (for its time) shocking belief was the group's eventual focus on universal education.
 By the middle of 16th century as many as 90% of the inhabitants of the Czech lands were Protestant.
 The majority of nobility was Protestant, the schools and printing-shops established by the Moravian Church were flourishing.
 Very often the Brethren were protected by local nobles who joined their ranks to assert their independence from Habsburg Vienna.
-By the middle of the 16th century there was not a single town without a Protestant school in the Czech lands, and many had more than one, mostly with two to six teachers each.
+By the middle of the 16th century, there was not a single town without a Protestant school in the Czech lands, and many had more than one, mostly with two to six teachers each.
 In Jihlava, a principal Protestant center in Moravia, there were six schools: two Czech, two German, one for girls and one teaching in Latin, which was at the level of a high / grammar school, lecturing on Latin, Greek and Hebrew, Rhetorics, Dialectics, fundamentals of Philosophy and fine arts, as well as religion according to the Lutheran Augustana.
 With the University of Prague also firmly in hands of Protestants, the local Catholic church was unable to compete in the field of education.
 Therefore, the Jesuits were invited, with the backing of the Catholic Habsburg rulers, to come to the Czech lands and establish a number of Catholic educational institutions, foremost the Academy in Prague and the Academy in Olomouc, Moravian capital.